 Bureau of Justice Assistance (BJA) STOP School Violence Grant Program

-Funded through the U. S. Department of Justice, Bureau of Justice Assistance (BJA), GOYFF works in collaboration with Crane Middle Schools to implememt programming designed to improve school security, suicide prevention and restorative justice.
+Funded through the U. S. Department of Justice, Bureau of Justice Assistance (BJA), GOYFF works in collaboration with Crane Middle Schools to implement programming designed to improve school security, suicide prevention, and restorative justice.

 Childcare and Development Funds (CCDF)